 The neighborhood gets its name from its similarity to Venice in Italy.
 Buildings line the water’s edge just like in the famous Italian city.
 The view here is stunning.
 Waves crash below the balconies, and the sun sets straight into the sea.

 Reaching Little Venice is easy.
 It lies just a short walk from the Mykonos port.
 Buses and taxis also stop nearby.
 Many people arrive from cruise ships and make it their first stop.
-After all, it offers a perfect mix of beauty and energy.

 Nearby landmarks add even more appeal.
 The famous Windmills of Mykonos stand just a few minutes away.
 These windmills date back to the 16th century and overlook the town and sea.
 Also close by, the Church of Panagia Paraportiani attracts many visitors.
 Its unusual whitewashed shape and history make it one of the most photographed places on the island.